-Your complaint will be investigated by our Privacy Officer.
-A response to your complaint will be provided in writing within a reasonable period.
+The complaint will be investigated by our Privacy Officer.
+A response to the complaint will be provided in accordance with the Company’s Complaints Policy

-Step 3: We expect our procedures will deal fairly and promptly with your complaint.
-However, if you remain dissatisfied, you can also contact the Office of the Australian Information Commissioner as follows:
+Step 3: It is expected that Evolve’s procedures will deal fairly and promptly with a complaint.
+However, if the individual remains dissatisfied, they can also contact the Office of the Australian Information Commissioner as follows: